paules1/catalog-project/README.md

 #### Setting up Google API

-To enable the Login functionality the follow these steps:
+To enable the Login functionality follow these steps:

 * Create a Google account if you don't have one.
 * Navigate to <a href="https://console.developers.google.com/apis/dashboard">https://console.developers.google.com/apis/dashboard</a>